 This was an informal presentation and conversation held with Katherine Gibson, from the Community Economies Institute online and at The Showroom during Phase One of Compost.
 Kathrin Böhm: Turning the Heap.

-COMPOST is closed to the public throughout August, and will be reopening for a second phase between Wednesday 15 September – Saturday 16 October; opening up a space to start drawing out fertiliser for future use, whilst dissolving the materiality of the work through swapping, buying, giving, taking and trading; enacting possibilities of queering economies discussed in the Icebergian Economies of Contemporary Art (The Centre for Plausible Economics).
+COMPOST runs for a second phase between Wednesday 15 September – Saturday 16 October; opening up a space to start drawing out fertiliser for future use, whilst dissolving the materiality of the work through swapping, buying, giving, taking and trading; enacting possibilities of queering economies discussed in the Icebergian Economies of Contemporary Art (The Centre for Plausible Economics).

 Image: Kathrin Böhm, Iceberg, tape on paper, excerpt from the Icebergian Economies of Contemporary Art, by the Centre for Plausible Economies, Kathrin Böhm and Kuba Szreder.
 Published by PiraMMMida, July 2020